Nitin Nohria

-Nitin Nohria (born February 9, 1962) is an Indian-American academic.
-He was the tenth dean of Harvard Business School.
+Nitin Nohria (born February 9, 1962) is an Indian-American academic who was the dean of Harvard Business School from 2010 to 2020.
 He is also the George F. Baker Professor of Administration.
 He is a former non-executive director of Tata Sons.

 In January 2025, he was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Early life and education

 Nitin Nohria was born in a Hindu Baniya (trader) family originally from Khetri, Rajasthan, India.
 His father, Kewal Nohria, was the former chairman of Crompton Greaves in India, and was one of the reasons Nohria decided to embark upon a career in business.

 Nohria attended high school at St. Columba's School in New Delhi, India.
 He earned a B.Tech in Chemical Engineering at the Indian Institute of Technology Bombay, graduating in 1984, and then received an MBA from Jamnalal Bajaj Institute of Management Studies at the University of Mumbai.
 He earned a PhD in Management from the Sloan School of Management at Massachusetts Institute of Technology in 1988.